keithbrown/generator/src/gen_erate/README.txt

 3 Configure the workspace
 --------------------------
-3.1  On the build server, open the workspace c:/workspaces/Generator_git with
+3.1  On the server (svr-azt-eng-03), open the workspace c:/workspaces/Generator_git with
      BridgePoint.
   .
 Update the source code for the projects to the latest from master .
 No additional configuration is necessary, the workspace build files are